 Who is prone to jealousy?

 No one is exempt from having feelings of jealousy, it is all about knowing how to control them.
 People might say they are not the jealous type, but when put in certain situations, that can change.
 There are however people who are more likely to suffer from jealousy than others.
 They are;

 - People who have been betrayed in the past

 - People who feel insecure about their appearance

-People can develop insecurities as a result from feeling unattractive and lacking confidence.
+People can develop insecurities as a result of feeling unattractive and lacking confidence.
 These insecurities can lead to jealousy often due to the issue not being discussed with your partner.
-If you don't think highly of yourself then you will start to wonder what your partner sees in you.
-Your low self esteem and insecurities lead you to question why your partner is with you and you will feel they will leave you for someone else.
-This is when you become suspicious and the jealously actions start.
+If you don’t think highly of yourself then you will start to wonder what your partner sees in you.
+Your low self-esteem and insecurities lead you to question why your partner is with you and you will feel they will leave you for someone else.
+This is when you become suspicious and the jealous actions start.